Nytra/ResoniteInfiniteLoopKiller/README.md

-Mod Template for MonkeyLoader
+InfiniteLoopKiller
 =============================

-A mod template, that shows the basic project setup for [MonkeyLoader](https://github.com/MonkeyModdingTroop/MonkeyLoader) mods.
+A [MonkeyLoader](https://github.com/MonkeyModdingTroop/MonkeyLoader) mod to abort ProtoFlux that executes too many times in a single update.